usegraffy/graffy/Readme.md

-Gru
+Grue
 ===

-**Gru is, at this point, a work of fiction.
+**Grue is, at this point, a work of fiction.
 We follow RDD (Readme-driven development)!**
 Feel free to open an issue with your thoughts, though.

-Gru is an HTTP-based API technology inspired by GraphQL and Falcor.
-Like them, Gru clients specify exact data requirements - this allows servers to evolve the schema without fear of breaking clients.
+Grue is an HTTP-based API technology inspired by GraphQL and Falcor.
+Like them, Grue clients specify exact data requirements - this allows servers to evolve the schema without fear of breaking clients.

-Unlike GraphQL and Falcor, Gru is built with live queries and efficient caching as a first-order concern.
+Unlike GraphQL and Falcor, Grue is built with live queries and efficient caching as a first-order concern.
 It also creates APIs that follow familiar REST semantics.

 ### Conceptual Model